solarslurpi/OG-GrowBuddy/pages/PAR_Buddy.md

 ![Pieces of PAR Buddy](../images/PARBuddy_open.jpg)

 Just by noting the ping pong ball, it should be quite clear that getting as accurate as the MQ-500 is not going to happen.
 But I am curious given my limited background in all this stuff, __can PAR Buddy act as a "good enough" substitute for a PPFD measuring device for indoor hobby growers?...let's EXPLORE!__
+# Sacrificial Draft Prototype
+The current version of the prototype is 0.00001A - the first...sacrificial draft.
 # Results from this Prototype
 I find it frustrating when I am starting to read an article that I don't have an idea of the outcome.
 Here are the results:
 ## Multiple Linear Regression